deadb0d4/deadb0d4.github.io/_posts/2022-06-06-cxx-coros-are-great.markdown

 BM_Coro/16777216  316724208 ns    315827000 ns            2
 ```

-It isn't as fast as the simple DFS with a callback, but it is still better than the naive stackful code above.
+It isn't as fast as the first DFS with a callback, but it's still better than the naive stackful code above.
 You can find the full benchmark [here][my-code].

 # Wrap-up

 Initially, I had two issues with c++20 coroutines.

 First of all, it seemed you couldn’t control heap allocations.
-Now, I would say you can but it is hard (as always).
+Now, I would say you can but it's hard (as always).
 I came across [this proposal](https://www.open-std.org/jtc1/sc22/wg21/docs/papers/2021/p2477r0.html) on control over heap allocation elision.
 Ironically, it might be more important to block HALO rather than to ensure it.

-Lastly, there are indeed about a dozen required customization points.
+Lastly, there are about a dozen of customization points.
 It means one has to write a lot of boilerplate code and understand it before doing something interesting.
 A good point here is that c++20 coroutines are _a low-level assembly-language for coroutines_<sup>[3](#references)</sup> by design.

-There is a small inconvenience I see with this customization points, though.
+I see a small inconvenience with these customization points, though.
 Libraries will probably present their own coroutines and awaitables for their concurrency model.
-Consequently, its users won't be able to just say `co_await` without integration with the library.
-It is ok but it might be cumbersome to do.
+Hence, its users won't be able to just say `co_await` without integration with the library.
+It's ok but it might be cumbersome to do.

-For now, c++ coroutines are very good already.
+For now, c++ coroutines are superior already.
 One can control virtually anything that is happening inside their coroutines.

 # References